-The handbook provides important guidelines for learners in regard to code of conduct, assessments, health and safety, bio security, college and centre facilities and guidelines in regard to learner welfare and support.
+The handbook provides important guidelines for learners concerning code of conduct, assessments, health and safety, bio security, college and centre facilities and guidelines concerning learner welfare and support.

 If you have any issues or concerns, please make sure you bring them to the attention of your course co-ordinator or college/centre management.